 28.2.1 The Wingover begins with a climbing coordinated turn, with the turn begun immediately after the climb is initiated.
+The Wingover is assigned a pseudo Catalogue number of 0.0. and a K-Factor of 8.

 - 28.2.2 Climb and turn will be timed so that at the top of the climb, the aircraft's heading is 90 degrees off the original heading, the wings are perpendicular to the horizon, and the longitudinal axis of the aircraft is horizontal.
-If there are any errors in heading or angle at this point in the figure, deduct one (1) point for every five (5) degrees. - 28.2.3 The second half of the wingover is a continuation of the turn, now on a descending flight path, returning to horizontal flight on the reciprocal of the entry heading. - 28.2.4 The 180 degree change of heading must be flown at a constant rate of turn. - 28.2.5 The bank angle must be constantly and smoothly changed throughout the turn, stopping only briefly as the roll direction is reversed at the 90 degree point of turn. - 28.2.6 For each change in the rate of roll or turn, deduct no more than one (1) point. - 28.2.7 For each complete stoppage of the rate of roll or turn, deduct no more than one (1) point.
+If there are any errors in heading or angle at this point in the figure, deduct one (1) point for every five (5) degrees. - 28.2.3 The second half of the wingover is a continuation of the turn, now on a descending flight path, returning to horizontal flight on the reciprocal of the entry heading. - 28.2.4 The 180 degree change of heading must be flown at a constant rate of turn. - 28.2.5 The bank angle must be constantly and smoothly changed throughout the turn, stopping only briefly as the roll direction is reversed at the 90 degree point of turn. - 28.2.6 For each change in the rate of roll or turn, deduct no more than one (1) point. - ≤1 28.2.7 For each complete stoppage of the rate of roll or turn, deduct no more than one (1) point.